 Ever since you turn left next to the Zoo, an alley opens in front of you, meandering slightly through Băneasa Forest.
 You walk through the green trees, inhale the fresh air and head to the end of the alley.
 You have the feeling that you are no longer in Bucharest and that you got lost in the middle of the forest.
 But, at some point, after only a few minutes, a city different from everything in Bucharest suddenly opens up, a unique combination of modern minimalist architecture, exceptional lifestyle and a spectacular natural landscape, a city embraced by the forest.

 You’ve come reached your destination: HOME, in Greenfield!
 The view is unique!
-So close to the Capital and yet so far from its madness!
 It seems that the fast pace of life slows down, and the atmosphere urges peace.

 The privileged position of Greenfield Residence, in the North area, allows quick access to any point of interest, whether it is the business area of the city, the most select shopping area or top schools and kindergartens.

 The access to Greenfield is made on two roads, through Aleea Teișani with entrance from DN1 Bucharest – Ploiești, or through Vadul Moldovei Street, which connects the residential complex to Bucharest ZOO.
 Additional access roads are about to be added as the neighborhood develops.
 Today, they are in the final phase of approving the PUZ documentation.

 For those who love weekend getaways, Greenfield location is ideal.
 Without crossing the entire city, you immediately reach any of the three highways, thanks to the immediate access to the Ring Road.

 In addition, Henri Coanda Airport is 10 minutes away, so in Greenfield you are one hour closer to any corner of the world.